nf-core/website/src/content/docs/contributing/modules.md

 The Harshil Alignment™️ format involves ensuring that common punctuation across multiple lines in a group are placed in the same location as each other.

-There are many places where the format can be applied, however common examples are as follows:
+There are many places where the format can be applied - it's not just code, it can also applies to comment formatting - however common examples are as follows:

 ### Curly Bracket Example